syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/TabNavigation.md

 # Tab Navigation

-Tab Navigation consist of the set of inbuild controls such as first tab,last tab,dropdown etc which is used to navigate through the [TabPages](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.TabControlAdv~TabPages.html).
+Tab Navigation consist of the set of built-in controls such as first tab,last tab,dropdown etc which is used to navigate through the [TabPages](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.TabControlAdv~TabPages.html).
 The navigation controls can be added to the tabbed form using the [TabbedFormControl.TabPrimitiveMode](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.TabPrimitiveMode.html) property.

 {% tabs %}
 {% highlight c# %}